 Recommended: 10 Popular Investing Trends

 Because investor sentiment, rather than company fundamentals, often fuels meme stock price increases, they can be extremely volatile.
 While meme stock investing can be exciting, it can also expose investors to large amounts of risk.
+As of July 2023, GameStock was down to $23.50 a share.

 How to Use Social Media When Investing